List of NFL on Fox broadcasters: A-team intradivisional breakdown

-1994-2001
+1994–2001

-Here are the 1994-2001 National Football Conference divisional games called by Pat Summerall and John Madden.
+Here are the 1994–2001 National Football Conference divisional games called by Pat Summerall and John Madden.

-2002-2008
+2002–2008

-These are intradivisional the regular season games that Troy Aikman has called beginning in 2002.
+These are the intradivisional regular season games that Troy Aikman has called beginning in 2002.
 This is broken down by division, and only features matchups within the division.
-This does not include Thanksgiving games since those always get the top team.
+This does not include Thanksgiving games since those always get the top broadcast team.

-Games during the baseball postseason (since 2002)
+Games during the baseball postseason (2002–2019)

-Here are the games that Troy Aikman (and Cris Collinsworth from 2002-04) did color when Joe Buck was calling postseason baseball.
+Here are the games that Troy Aikman (and Cris Collinsworth from 2002–04) did color when Joe Buck was calling postseason baseball.
 Buck also spent the last two weeks of the 2006 season in the Fox Sports studio in Los Angeles.
-The play-by-play announcers who substituted for Buck are in parenthesis.
+The play-by-play announcers who substituted for Buck are in parentheses.